o0101/grader-base/README.md

         fullscreen,         // UI window to fullscreen
-        partscreen,         // UI window to part of screen getLayout,          // get window left, right, width, height and windowState

-        openBlank,          // open a UI window to about:blank writePage,          // like document.write if using a custom window control box, writes to the
+        partscreen,         // UI window to part of screen getLayout,          // get window left, right, width, height and windowState openBlank,          // open a UI window to about:blank writePage,          // sets the HTML content of the document getScreen,          // get screen dimensions
-                            // iframe document inside that

-        getScreen,          // get screen dimensions
       },